purplesprinklesdev/gera_docs/README.md

   - [How to Use](#how-to-use)
     - [Avoiding Conflicts with OneDrive](#avoiding-conflicts-with-onedrive)
   - Configuration
-    - Custom Views and Patches system
+    - Views and Patches system
   - FAQ
   - Troubleshooting
   - FERPA Compliance